quizerno/Steel-Battalion-Entry-Guide/1A-FAQ.md

 That will depend on your interest in simulation games.
 If you're into them, Steel Battalion is worth trying at least once.

 **Can you give me a rough bill of sale?** <br/>
 Xbox Play
 Emulator Play
 Xbox + Original Controller: Original SBC Controller is 200+ dollars, Xbox units can range from 30 to 120 dollars, softmodding is 15 dollars, hard modding is variable.
 Softmodding is only necessary for Xbox online play and performance increases

 Xbox + Adapted Controller:  Softmodding is 15 dollars

 PC + Any Controller: Potentially the cheapest option

+## Controller Questions
+**Is it better have an original controller or do a custom/adapted controller?** <br/>
+In terms of play, it will really be up to you.
+In my opinion, the quality of the original controller is not amazing (although still impressive).
+So in terms of finances, I do believe it is better to invest in a custom controller.

+**How hard is it do a custom/adapted controller?** <br/>
+Depending on your level of tech saviness.
+It can be very time consuming.
+But since we have extensive documentation, it should not be considered impossibly hard.

+**Is dedicated hardware for a gear shifter and/or tuner dial necessary?** <br/>
+No. They can be created with 2 inputs each.

+**Are pedals necessary?** <br/>
+Not strictly necessary.
+If you don't find pedals comfortable, you can bind them to other analog buttons

 ## Xbox Questions